VCityTeam/MAGIS-AP3D/README.md

 This webinaire is currently co-organised with the research group [GdR IG-RV](https://gdr-igrv.fr/).
 It takes place during lunch time (12h30-13h30) each thursday of pair month.
 Do not hesitate to contact us if you want more information.

+We thank Gilles Gesquière and Sidonie Christophe who were previously part of the animation team.